XorTroll/Goldleaf/cur-changelog.md

 - Added a config option to change the speed of navigating menus with the joysticks

-- Fixed a dump replace-all bug where Korean strings would say "g_Clipboard" instead of "clipboard"
+- Fixed an old dump replace-all bug where Korean strings would say "g_Clipboard" instead of "clipboard"

 - Added an option to automatically skip already installed NSPs from bulk NSP installations

-- Added the option to dump amiibos even if they haven't been initialized yet (user provides the amiibo name and Mii)
+- Added the option to dump amiibos even if they haven't been initialized yet (by the user providing an amiibo name and Mii)

 - Added support for Latin American Spanish language

+- Updated Korean and Spanish translations

 # `v1.1.1`